Xilinx/SDAccel_Examples/getting_started/rtl_kernel/rtl_vadd_2clks/README.md

 ## 1. OVERVIEW
 This example shows vector addition with 2 kernel clocks using RTL Kernel.
+Design contains two compute units of kernel.
+One compute unit is running at 150MHz and another compute unit is running at 250MHz.

-***KEY CONCEPTS:*** RTL Kernel
+***KEY CONCEPTS:*** RTL Kernel, Multiple Kernel Clocks

+***KEYWORDS:*** --kernel_frequency

 ## 2. HOW TO DOWNLOAD THE REPOSITORY
 To get a local copy of the SDAccel example repository, clone this repository to the local system with the following command: